Australian Society of Section Car Operators: Group history

-First run
+First Run

 After gaining accreditation, the group made a number of approaches to heritage and commercial railway operators for access.

 The first railway to agree to host an ASSCO meet was NRG Flinders Operating Services Pty Ltd, operator of the Leigh Creek line, between Port Augusta and Copley.
 This was the longest run for section cars at the time, some 250 km.
 The event was run over the Easter Long Weekend, 2001.
 This line carried one coal train each way each day, meaning the trip crossed trains both days.

-Other runs
+Other Runs

-ASSCO has also operated on railways owned by One Rail Australia, Pichi Richi Railway, the Australian Electric Transport Museum and Lions Club of YPRail.
-It has also leased the Kevin Penong line for two weekends.
+ASSCO has also operated on railways owned by One Rail Australia, Pichi Richi Railway, the Australian Electric Transport Museum, and the Lions Club of YPRail.
+Additionally, it has leased the Kevin Penong line for two weekends.